jeestirlingdev/DNN-Dockerized/README.md

    * update the sql_express_download_url as necessary to get the SQL Server installer
 * update ACCPET_EULA variable to Y
 * hard code the sa password into the Dockerfile rather than refering to a host machine file, *this is clearly not suitable in an environment where the containers will be accessible over your network*.

+The docker compose file adds a volume for the database files and passes an environment variable, *attach_dbs*, attach these to the SQL Server instance.
+This allows the database to persist after each reboot.
+The approach is taken from [Bob walker's blog post](https://octopus.com/blog/running-sql-server-developer-install-with-docker).

 ### Connecting to the SQL Server
 On the Docker host machine you can connect to the SQL Server instance with SQLCMD, SSMS or Azure Data Studio using *localhost*.